clay3d-io/blender-addon/README.md

 ![Blender Preferences](./public/how-to-install-1.png)

 5. Type in `Clay` into the search bar and you should see an option that says `Import-Export: Clay`.
 Click the checkbox next to that option to enable to the Clay Addon.
-You should now see the Clay Addon in the right sidebar.
+You should now see the Clay Addon on the right side of the 3D Viewport in the toolbar.

 ![Blender Preferences](./public/how-to-install-2.png)